itsmonicker/shvrk-swift/README.md

 ## User-facing features for iOS, Android, web platform:

-1. Messages
+**Messages:**

-    *messages can be created, scheduled, and automated in the app *messages appear as native SMS on recipient's phone *should messages also appear in sender's native SMS app?
+ * messages can be created, scheduled, and automated in the app

+ * messages appear as native SMS on recipient's phone

+ * should messages also appear in sender's native SMS app?

-    *messaging history is visible in app home screen calendar (nice-to-have?)
+ * messaging history is visible in app home screen calendar (nice-to-have?)

-Deadline: :(
+*Deadline:* :(

-2. Calendars
+**Calendars:**

-    *calendars synced to phone can be synced to app (iCalendar, Google Calendar) *calendar for shark week can be created within app (or maybe via Google API, make Google Calendar, then sync like others) *calendars can be cross-referenced on home screen calendar along with sent messages *notifications can be modified for calendars (notify me [x] days [before/into] shark week) *set reasonable upper limits on [x] days
+* calendars synced to phone can be synced to app (iCalendar, Google Calendar)

+* calendar for shark week can be created within app (or maybe via Google API, make Google Calendar, then sync like others)
-Deadline: :(

-3. Notifications
+* calendars can be cross-referenced on home screen calendar along with sent messages

+* notifications can be modified for calendars (notify me [x] days [before/into] shark week)

+   * set reasonable upper limits on [x] days

+*Deadline: :(*

+**Notifications:**

-    *push notifications or SMS messages from "SHVRK" *allow user to create reminders to obtain hygiene stuff, flowers, chocolate, ice cream, whatever *notify user when shark week is on the way (see '#2 Calendars')
+* push notifications or SMS messages from "SHVRK"

+* allow user to create reminders to obtain hygiene stuff, flowers, chocolate, ice cream, whatever

+* notify user when shark week is on the way (see '#2 Calendars')

-Deadline: this shouldn't be *too* hard...
+*Deadline:* this shouldn't be *too* hard...
 January 10

-4. Facts
+**Facts**

-    *facts show up as:
+* facts show up as:
-        *tooltips or pop-ups for every significant event?
+      * tooltips or pop-ups for every significant event?

-        *SMS messages from "SHVRK" for every significant event?
+      * SMS messages from "SHVRK" for every significant event?

-        *randomized internal banner?
+      * randomized internal banner?

-        *some other sweet artsy animated whatever
+      * some other sweet artsy animated whatever

-        *should these simply be stored as an array on local app files? how many do you need? should they link to source?
+      * should these simply be stored as an array on local app files? how many do you need? should they link to source?

-Deadline: this also shouldn't be *too* hard...
+*Deadline:* this also shouldn't be *too* hard...
 January 10

-5. Game
+**Game:**

-    *p5 game that works for everybody: male, female, mono, poly, and those who haven't signed up (delayed sign-up necessary) *option of being multiplayer, or user leaderboard to make game universal *based on classic and cult agmes: space invaders, pong, flappy birds, etc
+* p5 game that works for everybody: male, female, mono, poly, and those who haven't signed up (delayed sign-up necessary)

+* option of being multiplayer, or user leaderboard to make game universal

+* based on classic and cult agmes: space invaders, pong, flappy birds, etc

-Deadline: December 15
+*Deadline:* December 15

 ## Challenges